-The latest version of Nuxeo Drive included a new HTML5 UI and embedded WebKit, providing more reactivity, consistency between operating systems and a nicer look and feel.
+The latest version of Nuxeo Drive, our desktop synchronization included a new HTML5 UI and embedded WebKit, providing more reactivity, consistency between operating systems and a nicer look and feel.
 This UI uses a specific drive object to communicate with the core software written in Python and QT.
-Here's an in-depth look into how we created that drive object, using the QtWebKit module, a web content rendering engine based on the open source WebKit project.
+Here’s an in-depth look into how we created that drive object, using the QtWebKit module, a web content rendering engine based on the open source WebKit project.

 The code showing our Promise object implementation is available on Gist.